FAQ on what it means to be an LSE alumna/us

 Yes, they are and respond with background and factual information.

-Since many years, Officers have been aware of negative public comments by (former) LSE employees.
-They range from the unwittingly misinformed to the knowingly false, fuelled by a corporate agenda which is not ours.
+Since many years, Officers have been aware of public comments by (former) LSE employees, ranging from the unwittingly misinformed to the knowingly false, fuelled by a corporate agenda which is not ours.
 They arose from a bizarre conflict about money and power between the SLSEAA and the LSE in 2014.
-The Officers try their best to not get involved.
+Such behavior by School staff reflects very badly on our alma mater.
+The Association is not responsible and the Officers try their best to not get involved.

 Officers are also aware of disparaing comments by those from whom unpaid membership dues are being collected.
 Members, who have paid their dues, are not really thrilled about being publicly disparaged by and having to pay the debts of the few members, who are defaulting on their dues.
 The Officers strictly enforce the statutory dues obligation and the respective federal law provisions for reasons of equality and equity.